|Name of program||Beverage Container Collection and Recycling Program|

 Additionally, other beer retailers accept returns at a discounted refund ranging from 5 cents to 8 cents per bottle.
 This occurs because although retailers are required to take back bottles, they are not required to give a full refund.
 SARCAN depots accept refillable beer bottles at a discounted rate of 4 cents per bottle.

 The Litter Control Regulations, 1973, promulgated under the Litter Control Act governs the deposit and refund regime in the province.

 The deposit-return system is operated by "The Saskatchewan Association of Rehabilitation Centers" (SARCAN).
 This organization is a registered non-profit corporation whose mandate is to provide service, training and employment for persons with disabilities.
 Over 80% of SARCAN's employees are persons with disabilities.
 All beer is formally return-to-retail or to SARCAN for a discounted refund.

 Beer cans are legislated containers and are returned as part of the SARCAN system.

 Refillable beer bottles are regulated under the Saskatchewan Litter Act and the Liquor and Gaming Act.
-These bottles can be returned to Saskatchewan Liquor and Gaming Commission
+These bottles can be returned to Saskatchewan Liquor and Gaming Authority

-(SLGC) stores, hotels, and four depots.
-All SARCAN depots and all SLGC stores keep a 6-cent portion of the 10-cent refund as a handling fee.
+(SLGA) stores, hotels, and depots.
+All SARCAN depots and all SLGA stores keep a 6-cent portion of the 10-cent refund as a handling fee.

-7. Source: Clarissa Morawski.
+8. Source: Clarissa Morawski.
 "Saskatchewan."
-Who Pays What: An Analysis of Beverage Container Recovery and Costs in Canada. p.44.
+Who Pays What: An Analysis of Beverage Container Recovery and Costs in Canada, 2010 p.44.